txje/Unicycler/README.md

 Here is what happens to a simple bacterial assembly graph as you add repeats to the genome:
 <p align="center"><img src="misc/repeats_in_graph.png" alt="Repeats in graph"></p>

-As repeats were added, the graph became increasingly tangled (and real assembly graphs get a lot more tangled than that).
+As repeats are added, the graph becomes increasingly tangled (and real assembly graphs get a lot more tangled than that).

 To complete a bacterial genome assembly (i.e. find the one correct sequence for each chromosome/plasmid), we need to resolve the repeats.
 This means finding which way into a repeat matches up with which way out.
-Short reads don't have enough information to do this, but _long reads_ do.
+Short reads don't have enough information for this but _long reads_ do.

 ### Unicycler pipeline in brief